 - Better understand the concepts of fuel and ventilation limited fires and research how they can be visually taught during hands-on fire training.

 - Provide firefighters and fire instructors with an interactive training program that will provide context and a connection between the training environment and the fireground.

-The purpose of this study is to improve fire service knowledge of fire dynamics and the impact of their tactics through a better understanding of how the safety, fidelity and exposure of the training ground relates to the fireground.
-This project expands on previous research studies (2008 DHS – Impact of Ventilation on Fire Behavior in Legacy and Contemporary Residential Construction, 2010 DHS – Effectiveness of Fire Service Vertical Ventilation and Suppression Tactics, 2012 DHS – Effectiveness of Positive Pressure Ventilation and 2012 FDNY, NIST, UL Partnership – Governors Island Experiments) that examined fire dynamics and fire service tactics and improve firefighter hands-on training.
-This work assists in the creation of thinking firefighters with a good foundation of fire dynamics from the beginning of their fire service careers that will impact their safety and effectiveness for many years.
+The purpose of the fire service training study is to improve fire service knowledge of fire dynamics and the impact of their tactics through a better understanding of how the safety, fidelity and exposure of the training ground relates to the fireground.
+This fire service training project expands on previous research studies (2008 DHS – Impact of Ventilation on Fire Behavior in Legacy and Contemporary Residential Construction, 2010 DHS – Effectiveness of Fire Service Vertical Ventilation and Suppression Tactics, 2012 DHS – Effectiveness of Positive Pressure Ventilation and 2012 FDNY, NIST, UL Partnership – Governors Island Experiments) that examined fire dynamics and fire service tactics and improve firefighter hands-on training.
+The Fire Service Training Research work assists in the creation of thinking firefighters with a good foundation of fire dynamics from the beginning of their fire service careers that will impact their safety and effectiveness for many years.

 The data and visuals collected from these experiments provide firefighters and fire instructors with needed material and knowledge to bridge the gap between fire dynamics in the training environment and fire dynamics at actual emergencies.
 This improved context will enhance the limited hands-on training opportunities that firefighters receive.
 This should lead to better decision making on the fireground and more effective and efficient firefighting.